portugueslab/brunoise/README.md

 on paper and python functions
 e.g. given the zoom and the target aspect ratio, calculate the scanning pattern

-- [ ] Image reconstruction and acquisition
-readout from the PMT in a different frequency figuring out how the binning happens and photon counted or not managing the memory of the data
+- [X] Image reconstruction and acquisition readout from the PMT in a different frequency figuring out how the binning happens and photon counted or not managing the memory of the data

 (for proper and improper scanning pattern)

-For the following it needs to be figured out how it communicates with the computer and which Python API should be used

-- [ ] Stage control
-Serial port: figure out the port and the communication commands, use PySerial

-- [x] Shutter control
-Diego

-- [ ] Laser power control
-Diego

-- [ ] GUI
+- [ ] Parameters and state machine for scanning
-Needs:
-preview of the image & scanning pattern settings for resolution and area settings for frequency/plane duration starting of experiment

-- [ ] ZMQ synchronisation for Stytra (consult with Luigi, Ema) bits about networking and zeromq, look at lightsheet software
+(preview, experiment running, shutter on or off)

 - [ ]  Information streaming
 (Luigi or Vilim)